anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Do not give your attention to what others do or fail to do; give it to what you do or fail to do.
+Quote: Some do not understand that we must die, But those who do realize this settle their quarrels.

-By: Dhammapada
+By: The Buddha